 I went to the Australian Curriculum website today, to find out what it says about teaching beginners to hear sounds in words (for spelling) and blend them together (for reading), plus understand how sounds are represented by letters and letter patterns (for both).

 Objectives for beginners

-I went first to the page that describes the English Achievement Standards for the Foundation Year, to find the main objectives on the sounds and letters front for five-to-six-year-olds.
+I went first to the page that describes the English Achievement Standards for the Foundation Year (link no longer available in 2018, the new standards are here), to find the main objectives on the sounds and letters front for five-to-six-year-olds.

 The page first talks about predicting and questioning, recalling and connecting texts and understanding there are many text types.
 It also talks about short, predictable texts (but not short, predictable words), vocabulary and images (isn’t that Art?), all discourse from the Whole Language literacy-teaching methodology that we know lets about a fifth of learners down.

 The standards say children in their first year of school draw “on their developing knowledge of concepts about print and sound and letters” (italics are mine, typo is not).